keboola/docker-demo/README.md

 To be defined further, but you will have options to set:

-  * format of injected config file (yml, json, ini, ENV variables)
+  * format of injected config file and manifests (YAML, JSON, INI)
   * container memory limit
   * whether or not the input and output mapping is provided by Keboola Connection